 Make sure you get honest and thorough feedback from a couple of individuals who match your buyer profile.
-You can ask open-ended questions to find out what elements the SaaS product really aids users.
+You can ask open-ended questions to find out what elements of the SaaS product aid users.
 There are many methods to gather feedback.
-Start your own email lists, send out feedback forms, and make use of social media platforms to collect as many opinions from as many different sources as you can.
+Start your email lists, send out feedback forms, and make use of social media platforms to collect as many opinions from as many different sources as you can.

 3. Find the easiest solution to the problem

 The answers you receive in step 2 will be the basis of your solution.
-However, you must be aware of how to utilize the responses in the correct manner.
+However, you must be aware of how to utilize the responses correctly.
 Remember that you are creating a SaaS MVP that is targeted at a specific user base.

 Therefore, you need to think of the SaaS solution in its most basic shape.
 Develop an MVP that’s just enough to determine the effectiveness of your product and meet the fundamental needs of your clients.
-You are able to go overboard in terms of features and the size of your solution after you’ve tested your main assumptions of your SaaS.
+You can go overboard in terms of features and the size of your solution after you’ve tested your main assumptions of your SaaS.

 4. Beware of competing SaaS products

 The most popular products in history aren’t always the ones that are built on original ideas.
-We used to have My Space before we got Facebook. eBay existed long prior to when Amazon made its debut and became the top eCommerce company.
+We used to have My Space before we got Facebook. eBay existed long before when Amazon made its debut and became the top eCommerce company.

 The takeaway to be learned here is that the performance of a software item and, in particular, SaaS software, depends mostly determined by how the idea is carried out.
 If you’ve got a revolutionary concept that no one has ever thought of, that’s fantastic!
 However, it’s extremely rare.
 Most of the time, a variation of the same idea is invariably present.
 It is essential to ensure that your SaaS MVP is superior to your competition.